 In some instances, S.J.D. candidates have submitted dissertations written without adequate consultation.
 In these cases the principal supervisor was unable to approve what the candidate considered to be a completed dissertation.
 This has sometimes led to rejection or a very substantial reworking of the dissertation.

 Candidates are advised to keep the Graduate Program apprised of their meetings with their principal supervisors.
 If a candidate finds that, despite reasonable efforts, he or she is not receiving adequate supervision from a principal supervisor, the problem should be brought to the attention of the Graduate Program, who will apprise the Committee on Graduate Studies.

 Special Provisions for Non-Resident S.J.D.
-Candidates: All non-resident candidates must stay in periodic oral and/or written communication with their principal supervisors concerning the progress of their dissertation work.
-Non-resident candidates also are strongly encouraged to return to Cambridge at least once a year for consultations with their principal supervisors.
-If, in the opinion of a candidate’s principal supervisor, that candidate is not maintaining adequate contact, the Committee on Graduate Studies may require the candidate to submit periodic written reports of his or her progress, actual dissertation chapters, or other appropriate work.
+Candidates: All non resident candidates must stay in periodic oral and/or written communication with their principal supervisors concerning the progress of their dissertation work.
+Nonresident candidates also are strongly encouraged to return to Cambridge at least once a year for consultations with their principal supervisors.
+If, in the opinion of a candidate’s principal supervisor, the candidate is not maintaining adequate contact, the Committee on Graduate Studies may require the candidate to submit periodic written reports of his or her progress, actual dissertation chapters, or other appropriate work.

 The First Year of Study